vincentchung2002/Chicago-Traffic-Citations-Database/README.md

 - sample data, and
 - sample queries

-In addition to those four aspects including your critical evaluation of the database itself and the process through which you built it, will also be part of the assessment

 Logical Design: demonstrate level of understanding of logical design principles and methods by submitting an ERD that is an accurate and up-to-date representation of the final structure of your database.
 Once done with database, reverse engineer your database into an ERD.